How to Pick a GenAI Tool for Your Work

 Privacy risks:

-Be careful that some tools will be ‘free-to-start’, or offer a more premium option with better functionality.
-Avoid tools that require a credit card to sign up for it to start a free trial, as they may use tactics that make it harder to then cancel the subscription.
+Be careful with tools that are ‘free-to-start’ or offer a more premium option with better functionality.
+Avoid tools that require a credit card start a free trial, as they may use tactics that make it harder to then cancel the subscription.

 Learn to use: